pgtipping/Synthalyst/memory-bank/activeContext.md

 1. Mock Interview functionality
 2. Question Library
 3. Interview summary and feedback
+4. User statistics dashboard

 ## Recent Changes

+### Toast Notification Fix in Mock Interview - March 14, 2025

+We have fixed an issue with toast notifications in the Mock Interview page:

+1. **Toast Context Usage**:
+   - Fixed the toast error by properly using the useToast hook's addToast method instead of the direct toast function
+   - Updated all toast calls in the Mock Interview page to use the correct pattern
+   - Removed unused imports to clean up the code

+### Interview Prep Statistics Implementation - March 14, 2025

+We have implemented a statistics section for the Interview Prep feature:

+1. **API Route for Statistics**:

+   - Created a new API route at `/api/interview-prep/statistics` to fetch user statistics
+   - The route retrieves mock interview count, questions practiced, saved questions, and average score
+   - Implemented proper authentication checks and error handling

+2. **Dynamic Statistics Display**:

+   - Updated the Interview Prep page to fetch and display real-time statistics
+   - Added loading states with skeleton UI for better user experience
+   - Implemented conditional rendering based on authentication status
+   - Added a dynamic call-to-action button that changes based on user activity

+3. **User Experience Improvements**:
+   - Added a sign-in prompt for unauthenticated users
+   - Implemented proper error handling for API requests
+   - Enhanced the UI with responsive design for all screen sizes

 ### Interview Prep Feature Refinements - March 14, 2025